-I have scoured the web for essential info on which natural sweeteners to use and why and found many answers on the website Authority Nutrition.
+I have scoured the web for essential info on which natural sweeteners to use and why and found many answers on the website Healthline.
 Here are the good, the better and the best:

 Native to South American, the stevia leaf is 40 times sweeter than sugar.
 The commercially processed stevia that is readily available in the shops can be up to 300 times sweeter.

 Stevia has been used as a sweetener for over 1500 years in South America, and in Japan, makes up 41 per cent of the sweetener market.

 It has no calories and no glycemic impact making it suitable for diabetics as well as anyone watching their sugar intake.
 It can, however, have a slightly metallic aftertaste.

 That's why I tend to use only very little of it in my recipes, often in conjunction with fruit, like in this Chocolate Avocado Mousse.

 The name rings a bell?
 That’s because it is an ingredient in many sugar free chewing gums.